wp-plugins/form-maker/readme.txt

 - Conversion Rate: The percentage of submitted forms to the overall number of views.

 5.4 For the forms that contain checkboxes or radio buttons a separate statistics is available.
-It shows how many times a particular checkbox/radio button has been checked in the form submissions, and what is the ratio of that number to the overall number of checks.
+It shows how many times a particular checkbox/radio button has been checked in the form submissions, and what is the ratio of that number to the overall number of checks in form.

 5.5 There is a possibility to search the submissions database by all the relevant fields of the given form.
 Submissions can be sorted by any of the fields of the form by clicking the labels.